 Welcome to The Office of The First-Year Experience (FYE) at Pace University!
 The Office of the First-Year Experience is here to assist all first-year students make a successful transition from high school to Pace University.
 It is our goal to connect you to the various programs, events, activities and resources that Pace offers to ensure you have a well-rounded first-year experience.
 Remember, your first year is not only comprised of academics, but co-curricular, experiential and service learning too!

 CONGRATULATIONS!
 This is where your journey begins.
 Once you have received your acceptance packet from Pace University filled with important information and key dates, you will be directed to register for a Summer Orientation date.
 Our Summer Orientation program is required for all new students and will fully prepare you for the Pace experience in the fall semester.
 If you are still deciding between schools, our Orientation experience will help you understand why Pace is the right choice.

 Orientation is designed to provide you with an introduction to all aspects of the Pace University community to ensure that your transition will be easy, successful, and full of new opportunities.
-You will get to know our Orientation Leaders at Pace, upper-class students that will guide you through the two day Orientation experience.
+You will get to know our Orientation Leaders, upper-class students who will guide you through the two-day Orientation experience.
 Orientation includes an overnight stay in our residence halls and will provide the foundation for all the information you need to start your Pace journey.

 At Orientation, you will also meet administrators, advisors and faculty members, as well as other incoming new students.

 - An overview of navigating our Pace student systems

 - Getting your Pace ID card